ArtyomVorontsov/ReactCarousel/README.md

 ## Description:
-This is a  customisable and responsive  component which bring carousel functionality to your react project.
+This is a customisable and responsive component which supports touch devices and bring carousel functionality to your react project.

 ## React Carousel Component SandBox
 To try carousel component you need to have installed nodejs and download code from GitHub repo, then open it with IDE and run in terminal command npm install, npm will install all important packages.